~jprotopopov/kefir

 • Labels-as-values -- labels can be addressed with && operator, gotos support arbitratry addresses in goto * form.

-Kefir also defines a few non-standard macros by default.
-Specifically, macros indicating data model (__LP64__), endianess (__BYTE_ORDER__ and __ORDER_LITTLE_ENDIAN__), as well as __KEFIRCC__ which can be used to identify the compiler.
+Kefir also defines a few non-standard macros by default, such as macros indicating data model (__LP64__), endianess (__BYTE_ORDER__ and __ORDER_LITTLE_ENDIAN__), as well as __KEFIRCC__ which can be used to identify the compiler.

 Kefir has support of asm directive, both in file and function scope.
 Implementation supports output and input parameters, parameter constraints (immediate, register, memory), clobbers and jump labels, however there is no compatibility with respective GCC/Clang functionality (implemented bits behave similarly, though, thus basic use cases shall be compatible).
 Additionally, asm-labels are supported for non-static non-local variables.